oslabs-beta/Spearmint/README.md

       <img alt="spearmint gif" src="public/openFolder.webp" width="800px">
    </picture>

-2. Utilize our auto-complete, drop-down options, and tooltips features to easily create arrangement, action, and assertion test statements for React, Vue, Svelte, and Solid; reducer, action creator, asynchronous action creator, and middleware test statements for Redux; and hooks, context, endpoint, and GraphQL test statements.
+2. Chose a testing framework: Jest, Cypress(beta-React), or Mocha, tilizing our auto-complete, drop-down options, and tooltips features to easily create arrangement, action, and assertion test statements for React, Vue, Svelte, and Solid; reducer, action creator, asynchronous action creator, and middleware test statements for Redux; and hooks, context, endpoint, and GraphQL test statements.
 3. Spearmint will then convert user input to dynamically generate a test file in the Code Editor.
    <picture>
       <source media="(prefers-color-scheme: dark)" srcset="public/SpearmintGenerateTest.webp">